sharetribe/flex-docs/src/docs/concepts-users-and-authentication/user-permissions/index.md

 On a private marketplace, the only public Marketplace API endpoints are user creation related [[ TODO CHECK IF THIS IS TRUE ]].
-All other marketplaces require an authenticated user access token.
+All other endpoints require an authenticated user access token.

 This setting only has options on the marketplace level.